Hang Drum Vs. Handpan

 The Hang (pronounced similarly to ‘hong’) was the first sound sculpture of its kind, invented by PANArt in Bern Switzerland around the year 2000.
+Most people nowadays know this instrument as a hang drum, even if they are speaking of a handpan made by a company other than PANArt..
 You can read further information regarding the history of the Hang in our article here, including why the phrase “Hang Drum” is actually a huge misnomer.

 But we are here to see what makes the Hang different, or similar, to a handpan (in this case, the Iskra handpan).

 The Hang is generally on the smaller side when compared to handpans.
 Rim to rim, it measures about 20.5 inches (~52cm).
 It weighs approximately 8.5 pounds.